Uncle-Awrt/Torio-Client/README.md

 - **Reach** – Extends melee attack distance.
 - **AutoClicker (Left & Right)** – Automates left and right clicks for combat and building.
 - **Hitbox** – Expands entity hitboxes for easier targeting.
+- **Micro Aim** – Automatically fine-tunes your sensitivity when manually aiming at an enemy, helping your aim lock on smoothly.
+- **Trigger Bot** – Automatically attacks when your crosshair is over a target.
+Supports two switchable modes: First Hit and Auto Click.

 ![Combat Modules Screenshot](./images/combat_modules5.png)